 - Cantra yos'Phelium's logbook in the Liaden series.

 - Each of David Eddings' books opens with a short piece of narrative taken from historical records, history books, or religious doctrines within the context of the story.
 These serve to establish the setting and bring the reader up to speed, sometimes serving as a roundabout recap or providing context for the events.
-For instance, the first book of The Tamuli starts with a record from the Tamuli government summarizing the events in the previous series; the fictive author shows a great deal of secularism by dismissing cases of divine or supernatural influence as superstitious exaggeration, and derisively criticizes unfamiliar government practices such as voting or female rulers.
-The second recaps more events but is explicitly written by a different author while part of the same record and calls into question the previous chapter's take on things.
+For instance, Domes of Fire, the first book of The Tamuli trilogy, starts with a record from the Tamuli government summarizing the events in the previous trilogy, The Elenium; the fictive author shows a great deal of secularism by dismissing cases of divine or supernatural influence as superstitious exaggeration, and criticizes unfamiliar government practices such as voting or female rulers.
+The second, The Shining Ones, recaps more events but is explicitly written by a different author while part of the same record and calls into question the previous chapter's take on things.

-- The Trickster's Choice and Trickster's Queen have quotes of useful bits of advice Aly got at the start of each chapter - stuff from books, people she knows, etc. One example I can think of is Daine telling her that the Gods can sense lies, but if you don't make them suspicious enough to read your mind, they won't know if you left out stuff.
+- The Daughter of the Lioness have quotes of useful bits of advice Aly got at the start of each chapter - stuff from books, people she knows, etc. One example is Daine telling her that the Gods can sense lies, but if you don't make them suspicious enough to read your mind, they won't know if you left something out.

 - The War Against the Chtorr.
 "A Season for Slaughter" heads each chapter with extensive quotes from the "Red Book", a guide to the alien invaders to which the protagonist has contributed heavily.